Clemson vs. Miami (FL) Predictions, College Basketball BetMGM Promo Codes, & Picks - January 3

 Clemson vs. Miami (FL) Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 3

-Based on our computer prediction, Clemson projects to cover the 1.5-point spread in its matchup against Miami (FL).
-The over/under is listed at 154.5, and the two teams are projected to go under that total.
+According to our computer prediction, Clemson should cover the point spread, which is currently listed at 1.5.
+The two teams are projected to go under the 155.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!